Jérémy Manzorro: Sandecja Nowy Sącz

 On 14 March 2023, Manzorro joined Polish I liga side Sandecja Nowy Sącz until the end of the season, with an option to extend his deal for another year.

 Jamshedpur FC

 On 21 July 2023, Manzorro joined Indian Super League club Jamshedpur FC on a one-year deal.
 On 15 February 2024, he scored two free-kicks in a 4–0 away win against Punjab FC in the league.
 On 22 February 2024, he scored the winner in a 2–1 league home win against East Bengal.

 Mumbai City FC

 On 25 June 2024, fellow ISL club Mumbai City FC announced the signing of Manzorro on a one-year contract.
 He made his debut in the first match of the season against Mohun Bagan SG, coming off the bench in the first half of the match, replacing another new signing, Jon Toral.
 However, he was substituted off in the 85th minute, making way for Brandon Fernandes.

+IMT

+After leaving Mumbai City upon the expiry of his contract, Manzorro signed for Serbian SuperLiga club IMT on 6 January 2026.